firebase/firebase-cpp-sdk/release_build_files/readme.md

 the Firebase iOS SDK.
 Please ensure that you reference the Cocoapod versions listed above.

-Note: AdMob C++ is not currently compatible with the latest Firebase AdMob iOS CocoaPod (9.x).
+Note: AdMob C++ (deprecated) is not currently compatible with the latest Firebase AdMob iOS CocoaPod (9.x).
 Please ensure that you use the special version of Google-Mobile-Ads-SDK Cocoapod listed above (7.69.0-cppsdk2) to maintain compatibility with Firebase 9.x.

 Note: Parts of the Firebase iOS SDK are written in Swift.
 If your application does not use any Swift code, you may need to add an empty .swift file to your